-After two subsquent years with a local trial law firm (1996-98), Jon became his own boss with his former law partner Jay Marks (1998-2008), serving as the firm’s criminal defense law partner.
+After two subsquent years with a local trial law firm (1996-98), Jon became his own boss with his former law partner Jay Marks (1998-2008), serving as the firm’s criminal law partner.
 Jon then formed his current law firm in 2008.

 By Jon Katz

 Being on the side of the angels, I thrive in the battle for my clients.
 Winning is euphoric and battling for victory is a thrill in itself.
 My zeal for fighting for the accused goes as far back as the age of ten, when a teacher stopped me in the hallway, and interrogated: “Why were you playing last Wednesday at the apartments across the street?”
-I asked why she was accusing him.
+I asked why she was accusing me.
 “Because someone reported a brown-haired boy in a blue coat doing that.”
 I replied: “You have just described half the boys in the school.”
 I then walked away from this teacher possibly stunned by my firm mouth of reason.
 I am committed to speaking up and persuading for all accused, whether or not they did any of the acts they are accused of.

 This is your battle for justice.
 I am ready to fight alongside you.

 One day a client expressed surprise that I would entertain taking his “small criminal case.”
-To me, no case is too big or too small, because, in the end, an often substantial piece of my client’s life is connected to that case, and I take seriously the responsibility my client places in me to fight for justice alongside my client.
-There is no such thing as just another DWI case, just another drug case, just another weapons case, or just another any kind of case.
+To me, no case is too big or too small, because, in the end, an often substantial piece of my client’s life is connected to that case, and I take seriously the responsibility my clients place in me to fight for justice alongside them.
+There is no such thing as just another DUI case, just another drug case, just another weapons case, or just another any kind of case.
 Each case is critical for each client, and each case comes alive through the human drama surrounding the case and with our fighting on the right side of justice.
 I do my best to convey my client’s story, my client’s humanity, and how this indeed, is not just another case on the docket, to judges and juries in a compelling and persuasive way in our fight for justice for each client, one at a time.

 I listen deeply to what you are saying and not saying; and to your concerns, fears and hopes.
 I use that as ammunition to fight on your behalf and to help give you harmony and to reduce the pressure on your shoulders as we proceed forward.
 I endeavor to bill honestly and to give full value to my clients.
 I will always be honest and fair with you, not only because the lawyers’ ethics rules mandate it, but also because that is the only way I know how to live.